Other Articles You May Like

 In any place of work as a personal fitness trainer, it’s important to remember that in addition to helping clients get into shape, you’ll also be responsible for their safety during your workouts together, and for fostering positivity.

-Search annual salaries by state for fitness trainers:
+Search median annual salaries by state for fitness trainers:

 What education or certification will I need to be an athletic trainer?